-As both a 501 (c)(3) non-profit corporation and a program of Rotary District 5030, RFH works with farmers, truckers, volunteers and others to bring valuable skills and resources into hunger relief efforts in communities across Washington state.
+As both a 501 (c)(3) non-profit corporation and a program of Rotary District 5030, RFH connects farmers, truckers, volunteers and others to bring valuable skills and resources into hunger relief efforts in communities across Washington state.

 Below are lists of information, including our Mission Statement, Strategic Objectives and information about our Board of Directors, Advisory Council and Staff.

 Also below are links to view RFH’s 990 tax return information and financial reviews compiled by an independent outside accounting firm.

 Please feel free to contact us if you have any questions regarding Rotary First Harvest’s work, ongoing programs, partnerships or opportunities.